yahya-ansariii/Convection-Diffusion-1D-Steady-State-python/README.md

 The python code has all the necessary comments to understand the solver.

-_**Note** : In this solver cross sectional area is not required as we deal in one dimension only, so we measure steady convection diffusion across the length only._
+_**Note** : In this solver cross sectional area is not required as we deal in one dimension only, so we measure steady state convection diffusion across the length only._

 ## Motivation